Marilyn Monroe: 1926–1943: Childhood and first marriage

-For the next 16 months, Monroe continued living with the Atkinsons and may have been sexually abused during this time.
+For the next sixteen months, Monroe continued living with the Atkinsons and may have been sexually abused during this time.
 (Note: Monroe spoke about being sexually abused by a lodger when she was eight years old to her biographers Ben Hecht in 1953–1954 and Maurice Zolotow in 1960, and in interviews for Paris Match and Cosmopolitan.
 Although she refused to name the abuser, Banner believes he was George Atkinson, as he was a lodger and fostered Monroe when she was eight years old; Banner also states that Monroe's description of the abuser fits other descriptions of Atkinson.
 Banner has argued that the abuse may have been a major causative factor in Monroe's mental health problems, and has also written that as the subject was taboo in mid-century United States, Monroe was unusual in daring to speak about it publicly.
 Spoto does not mention the incident but states that Monroe was sexually abused by Grace's husband in 1937 and by a cousin while living with a relative in 1938.
 Barbara Leaming repeats Monroe's account of the abuse, but earlier biographers Fred Guiles, Anthony Summers, and Carl Rollyson have doubted the incident owing to lack of evidence beyond Monroe's statements.)
 Always a shy girl, she developed a stutter and became withdrawn.
-In the summer of 1935, she briefly stayed with Grace and her husband Erwin "Doc" Goddard and two other families.
-In September 1935, Grace placed her in the Los Angeles Orphans Home #2, Hollygrove.
+In the summer of 1935, she briefly stayed with Grace and the latter's husband, Erwin "Doc" Goddard, and two other families.
+In September 1935, Grace placed Monroe in the Los Angeles Orphans Home.
 The orphanage was "a model institution" and was described in positive terms by her peers, but Monroe felt abandoned.
 Encouraged by the orphanage staff, who thought that Monroe would be happier living in a family, Grace became her legal guardian in 1936 but did not take her out of the orphanage until the summer of 1937.
 Monroe's second stay with the Goddards lasted only a few months because Doc allegedly molested her.
 She then lived for brief periods with her relatives and Grace's friends and relatives in Los Angeles and Compton.

 Monroe with her first husband, James Dougherty, c.
 1943–44.
-They married when she was 16 and divorced in 1946, when she was 20.
+They married when she was sixteen and divorced in 1946, when she was twenty.

-Monroe's childhood experiences first made her want to become an actress: I didn't like the world around me because it was kind of grim ...
+Monroe's childhood experiences first made her want to become an actress:

+I didn't like the world around me because it was kind of grim ...
 When I heard that this was acting, I said that's what I want to be ...
 Some of my foster families used to send me to the movies to get me out of the house and there I'd sit all day and way into the night.
 Up in front, there with the screen so big, a little kid all alone, and I loved it.